Back to Top

 But the meanest thing that he ever did

-And it got a lot of laughs from a' lots of folk,
+And it got a lot of laughs from lots of folks

 Some gal would giggle and I'd get red

-I'd roam from town to town to hide my shame.
+Roam from town to town to hide my shame

 Well, it was Gatlinburg in mid-July